jakobevangelista/nextauth-clerk-migration/README.md

 ## Migration Steps

 ## During the migration ('migrating' Branch)

+During this part of the migratiion, users will sign in and sign up through nextauth.

 ### 1. Install @clerk/nextjs

 (I dont know how to do the cool tabbed thing to install in npm, yarn, pnpm, bun but once I learn how to do it, imma do it)